zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

 *	Connect to Oracle BI Publisher
 *	Learn Where Additional Resources are Located

-## **Step 1**: Connect to EnterpriseOne HTML Server
+## **STEP 1**: Connect to EnterpriseOne HTML Server

 HTML Server is the primary interface to the EnterpriseOne system.

 To access the EnterpriseOne HTML server:

-1)	Open a supported browser from any workstation connected to the internet
+1)	Open a supported browser from any workstation connected to the internet.

 2)  Using the Public IP Address for the instance and port number (Lab 2, Exercise 3, Step 1a) assigned to the HTML server as part of the final configuration and security list, enter the following URL into the browser:

     https://<ip address>:<port>/jde